mrevjd/awsenv-fish/README.md

 # awsenv-fish

-**A simple multi-provider AWS profile manager for fish-shell with backed-in supports for saml2aws and aws-vault.**
+**A simple multi-provider AWS profile manager for fish-shell with baked-in supports for saml2aws and aws-vault.**

 ## Usage